mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

 `kubectl get pod nginx --show-labels`{{execute}}

 To delete the label, append the `-` to `env` , which is the value of the label's key.
-Type the command:
+Type the below command:

 `kubectl label pod nginx env-`{{execute}}